cicadacreativemag/ccm_website/content/about.md

 *   Craft a unique visual and personal brand for our community.
 *   Collaborate with other creative publications and help to build a coalition of welcoming, inclusive mags/zines/etc.
 {{<  /cards/card-medium >}}

+{{<  cards/card-medium title="Documentation">}}
+We have [formal documentation](https://docs.cicadacreativemag.com/).
+It is an ever-evolving catalog of all things Cicada.
+Although its primary function is for staff reference, we think it makes sense to offer you some insight into our inner workings if you're interested.
+{{<  /cards/card-medium >}}

 {{< /masonry >}}